-Depending on the selected type, a link may take the form of one of the 'standard' pipes (Circular, Rectangular, O Shaped, Egg-Shaped), or any closed or open cross section shape (CRS) and Natural Channels.
-The CRS and Natural Channels are defined in the Generic CRS and Topography Editors.
+Depending on the selected type, a link may take the form of one of the 'standard' pipes (Circular, Rectangular, O Shaped, Egg-Shaped), or any closed or open generic shape (same cross section all along the pipe) or a natural channel (varying shape along the channel described with multiple cross sections).

-Standard pipes are defined by diameter (or cross section width and height for non-circular pipes), the geometry of special cross sections is as mentioned specified under the cross section editor.
-In this dialog, only the reference to the CRS ID.
+Standard pipes are defined by diameter (or width and height for non-circular pipes).